 The grants can cover two academic events: The EAJS Conferences and EAJS Summer Schools.
 The grants are used to cover an individual event; funds can be requested for travel expenses, accommodations and maintenance of the active participants.
 Academic excellence and the impact on network building in Jewish Studies in Europe will be key criteria; international cooperation in the development proposals is strongly encouraged.

 Deadline: April 20, 2017.

-For more information on application materials, the program itself, or general inquiries, you can visit the EAJS website page dedicated to this grant program.
+For more information on application materials, the program itself, or general inquiries, you can visit the EAJS website.
 Inquiries about the program itself can also be directed to firstname.lastname@example.org.

 This conference brings together scholars from a variety of fields to address how citizenship has operated as a terrain of struggle in the United States and the Americas.
 Topics include state violence and incarceration, undocumented students and workers, and the role of empire and transnational capitalism on migration and racial formation.